uploadcare/uploadcare-wordpress/readme.txt

 * Uploadcare media library tab now shows all files from your Uploadcare account (project)
 * Allow cropping when inserting images via Uploadcare media library tab
-* Make Wordpress attachment when uploading file via "Add Media" button This should impove Uploadcare integration with Wordpress and 3rd party plugins
+* Make Wordpress attachment when uploading file via "Add Media" button This should improve Uploadcare integration with Wordpress and 3rd party plugins

 = 2.0.8 =
 * Fix pagination in media tab